ayoubismaili/ThreatResearch/Trojan/HunterStealer/e62467fc0e7982279b2752a3330e741135366e7b318890aa9613ccc5ddcfd37f/md/sub_43E8DA.md

 ## Description

 This function is a method of an unknown class.
+This function probably generates a pseudo-random value.

 ## Syntax